 How to update a page or a post- the right way to do it

-That is because, when Google sees the original published date on your page, then, even though the content is changed, the effects are smaller than if you also display “last updated” tag.
+That is because when Google sees the original published date on your page, then, even though the content is changed, the effects are smaller than if you also display the “last updated” tag.

 First, install this plugin and activate it.

 Then, in your WP dashboard, go to Plugins/Installed Plugins/ WP Last Modified Info/Settings.